-As well as this, train transfers are an economical way to reach the resort as it only costs around £65 for a return ticket from Zurich airport.
+As well as this, train transfers are an economical way to reach the resort as it only costs around £56 for a ticket from Zurich airport.

 So, if you are looking to get away for a short ski break this winter, I’d highly recommend Engelberg to anyone!

 Not only does the Swiss ski resort of Engelberg offer great skiing, lively apres and fantastic value; it also has the best and most unique ways to take in the views of the Alps!

 The rotating cable car

 Since the world's first rotating cable car was built at the top of Engelberg's Mount Titlis in 1992, the resort has pioneered new and exciting ways to enjoy the breathtaking views across the Swiss mountain range.
 However, the rotating cable car remains popular all year round.
 Transporting skiers and non-skiers alike to the dizzying heights of 3020m, the Titlis-Rotair rotates a full 360 degrees to capture the stunning panorama.

 Once at the mountain top, the Ice Flyer Chairlift takes visitors over spectacular icy crevasses to the heart of the Titlis Glacier to reach the highest viewpoint in Central Switzerland.
 Once at the top, there is a fascinating grotto carved into the glacier, displaying its icy depths in glittering walls.
 As an added bonus, it's free of charge!